An Energetic Variational Approach for the Cahn--Hilliard Equation with Dynamic Boundary Condition: Model Derivation and Mathematical Analysis: Appendix

+As a consequence, \eqref{Lpag} can be transformed into the following form for the new unknown variables $(u, \psi)$:

-We note that the system \eqref{Lpag1} is indeed decoupled.
-The equation for $u$ turns out to be independent of $\psi$ and thus it can be solved directly by applying Lemma \ref{exeLL1} (i) such that there exists a unique solution $u$ satisfying
+One advantage of the above reformulation is that the system \eqref{Lpag1} is indeed decoupled for $(u, \psi)$.
+Namely, the equation for $u$ turns out to be independent of $\psi$ and thus it can be solved directly by applying Lemma \ref{exeLL1} (i) such that there exists a unique solution $u$ satisfying